 The item or item variation you chose is not in stock.
-By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 3 months.
+By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 6 months.

 The Messer scabbard consists of three materials: the core is thin plywood (we can work directly from veneer if you wish, contact us for pricing), bound in linen and wrapped in vegetable-tanned leather.

-- Landsknecht knotwork: Often seen in 16th century illustrations on Katzbalgers, it's also present on some Messer scabbards.
+- Landsknecht knotwork: often seen in 16th century illustrations on Katzbalgers, it's also present on some Messer scabbards.
 A long leather strip is knotted onto the scabbad under a wooden riser, forming essentially a belt frog.
 The belt passes through this knotwork, allowing for angled carry.

-- Totentanz: The Dance of Death and Memento Mori are themes often seen in period art.
-On surviving original scabbards, to the best of our knowledge, they are exclusive to baselards from the 16th century, but the popularity of the theme itself justifies our use of it on Messer scabbards as well in our opinion.There are plenty of options, we only listed but a few - from single embossed monochrome figures to colourful lineups consisting of a dozen or more characters, we are happy to do it all.
+- Totentanz: the Dance of Death and Memento Mori are themes often seen in period art.
+On surviving original scabbards, to the best of our knowledge, they are exclusive to baselards from the 16th century, but the popularity of the theme itself justifies our use of it on Messer scabbards as well.There are plenty of options, we only listed but a few - from single embossed monochrome figures to colorful lineups consisting of a dozen or more characters, we are happy to do it all.

 If you have another idea, please contact us and discuss options- we are always up for a challenge!